Walking as Practice

 Bundanon, NSW, October 2009

 In October 2009 I undertook a month-long residency at Bundanon on the Shoalhaven River.
-I focused on the tidal nature of the river and used the tides to directly draw with.
+I Explored the tidal nature of the river and used the tides to draw.

 Bathurst Regional Gallery Hill End Residency